djleite/PROCRO_genome/README.md

 Description
 ===========
-This repository contains the pipeline and annotation for the genome of Prostheceraeus crozeri.
+This repository contains the pipeline and annotation for the genome of the polyclad flatworm /Prostheceraeus crozeri/.
 For futher details please see the publication XXX.